slds-lmu/lecture_i2dl/exercises/python/templates/01-lab-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 You should make sure that the last two values are close to one and the others are close to zero.

+**Note:** There are many valid parametrization that lead to a separating hyperplane.
+How would you prioritize between them?

 ## Exercise 2